advahad/deep_can/README.md

 # deep_can
 Code implementation of paper: DeepCAN: Hybrid Method for Road Type Classification Using Vehicle Sensor Data for Smart Autonomous Mobility
+SHRP2 dataset' sample can be found here: https://insight.shrp2nds.us/ The european dataset is proprietary and cannot be shared due to privacy issues

 Usually, image- and radar-based data are used to perform environmental characteristics related tasks in au- tonomous cars, while the use of sensor data from the Controller